openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 To visibly hide content that should be read by screen readers, edX makes a CSS ``class="sr"`` available to expose content only to non-visual users.
-This is achieved by displaying the content beyond the bounds of the viewport so that it is not displayed visually, but still accessible in the DOM.
-This is sometimes referred to as displaying content "offscreen".
+This is achieved by displaying the content beyond the bounds of the viewport, or clipping the content to a single pixel.
+These techniques remove any visible trace of the element from the page, while still leaving it accessible to screen reader users.
+This is often referred to as displaying content "offscreen".
 In the following example, a visual user sees only the X, while a screen reader user hears only "Close".

 ::